 “Time has taught us that there is a relatively short list of pathologic conditions that cause the most severe, chronic pain — every pain practitioner should have awareness of these,” he added.
 These conditions include Ehlers-Danlos syndrome, sickle cell disease, Lyme disease, and severe peripheral neuropathies.
 Dr Tennant also gave examples of pathologic consequences and symptoms of neuroinflammation, including constant pain, insomnia, depression, central sensitization with allodynia and hyperalgesia, and febrile heat episodes.

 Physical examination findings may include elevated pulse rate, respiratory rate, blood pressure, and reflex activity; cold extremities; mydriasis; and diaphoresis.
-Diagnostic tests may reveal elevated serum levels of inflammatory markers such as high-sensitivity C-reactive protein, interleukins, and tumor necrosis factor, as well as abnormal levels of hormones such as dehydroepiandrosterone, testosterone, and progesterone.
+Diagnostic tests may reveal elevated serum levels of inflammatory markers such as high sensitivity CRP or C-reactive protein, interleukins, and tumor necrosis factor, as well as abnormal levels of hormones such as dehydroepiandrosterone, testosterone, and progesterone.

 Here are the 4 components of treatment for centralized pain and neuroinflammation:

 - Pain relief using standard nonpharmacologic and pharmacologic approaches

 - Neuroinflammation control with varying combinations of low-dose corticosteroids, anti-inflammatories, microglial suppressors, and nutritional supplements

 - Spinal fluid flow exercises including walking arm swings, upper body gyration, and deep breathing